-N662636129 • FACILITY: Consumers Energy Company-Jackson Generating Statio SRN / ID: N6626 LOCATION: 2219 CHAPIN ST, JACKSON DISTRICT: Jackson CITY: JACKSON COUNTY: JACKSON CONTACT: Wayne Frey , Plant Manager ACTIVITY DATE: 08/17/2016 STAFF: Brian Carley COMPLIANCE STATUS: Compliance SOURCE CLASS: MAJOR SUBJECT: Scheduled inspection RESOLVED COMPLAINTS:
+N662644777 FACILITY: Consumers Energy Co Jackson Generating Station SRN / ID: N6626 LOCATION: 2219 CHAPIN ST, JACKSON DISTRICT: Jackson CITY: JACKSON COUNTY: JACKSON CONTACT: Douglas Mallory, Environmental, Health & Safety ACTIVITY DATE: 06/19/2018 STAFF: Brian Carley COMPLIANCE STATUS: Compliance SOURCE CLASS: MAJOR SUBJECT: Scheduled inspection on RESOLVED COMPLAINTS:

-Facility Contact: Doug Mallory, Compliance Coordinator
+Facility Contact: Doug Mallory, Compliance Coordinator Phone: 517-841-5723 Email: doug.mallory@cmsenergy.com

-Phone: 517-841-5723

-Email: doug_mallory@jacksonpowerco.com

-Alex Whitlow (OWMRP) and I arrived at the facility and met with Doug Mallory and Wayne Frey, Plant Manager.
-I gave Doug the Environmental Inspection pamphlet and quickly went over the inspection procedure.
+I arrived at the facility and met with Doug Mallory and Jason Ricketts, Plant Manager.
 We then discussed the current status of the plant and all seven turbines were operating at the time of the inspection.
-After going over on-site safety procedures, Alex and I then went with Doug and Wayne to conduct my inspection of the facility.
+They also updated me on a proposed permit to install application that they will be submitting in the near future.
+I then went with Doug to review their records and to do an inspection tour of the plant.

-For Table EUEDG, this table covers their emergency/stand-by diesel fired generator that is subject to 40 CFR Part 52 (PSD) and Part 63, Subpart ZZZZ.
-They are required to monitor and record the hours of operation for this unit, for the current 12 month rolling time period, they operated 110 hours, which is well below their limit of 800 hours and is their only PSD requirement for this piece of equipment (S.C.
+For Table EUEDG, this table covers their 1,337-horse power (HP) emergency/stand-by diesel fired generator that is subject to 40 CFR Part 52 (PSD) and Part 63, Subpart ZZZZ (a.k.a.
+RICE MACT).
+They are required to monitor and record the hours of operation for this unit, for the current 12 month rolling time period, they operated 115.6 hours, which is well below their limit of 800 hours and is their only PSD requirement for this piece of equipment (S.C.
 III.1 and VI.1).
-We quickly went over their Subpart ZZZZ requirements, which they are classified as an area source, and they maintaining all the records that are required by this subpart.
-They had done the required testing for this subpart in May, 2015.
+We quickly went over their RICE MACT requirements, which they are classified as an area source, and they are maintaining all the records that are required by this subpart.
+They had done the required testing for this subpart in April 2018.
 I determined that they are in compliance with this table.

 For Table FGLMDB1-6, this table covers Units 1 through 6 natural gas-fired turbines, steam injection, and duct burners.
 I first reviewed their records to determine compliance with their emission limits for this table.
 They are well under their limits specified in S.C.
-I.1 through 7 (see attachment 1).
+I.1 through 7 (see attachment 1 - CEMS Report - Jackson , MI).
 They are still following the manufacturer's recommendations for operating the turbines and using steam injection except during periods of startup or shutdown (S.C.
 III.1 and 2).
-They have only been in startup or shutdown in the last 12 months for 387.4 hours, which is well below their limit of 4,380 hours (S.C.
+They have only been in startup or shutdown in the last 12 months for 538.9 hours, which is well below their limit of 4,380 hours (S.C.
 III.3).
 They conducted their last stack test for PM and VOC during the week of June 15, 2015 (S.C.
 V.1 and 2).
-The results showed that they were in compliance with their emission limits and they are using the results to keep track of those emissions (see attachment 2).
+The results showed that they were in compliance with their emission limits and they are using the results to keep track of those emissions (see file for 6/15/2015 emissions test report).
 They demonstrate compliance with the NOx ppm limits and mass emission limits and CO mass emission limits in this table using CEMS.
-These CEMS were last certified during the week of May 16, 2016 (S.C.
+A relative accuracy test audit (RATA) was recently conducted on these CEMS during the week of May 21, 2018 to continue their certification in accordance with 40 CFR Part 75 (S.C.
 VI.1 and 2).
 I determined that they are in compliance with this table.